9 Picturesque Places to Kayak in Nova Scotia

 Halifax is very walkable with a public transit system, taxi companies and rideshare access that can help you get around the city with ease.

-If you are arriving at the Halifax Stanfield International Airport, you can grab a taxi or limo, order an Uber or Lyft ride share, the airport shuttle (check with your accommodation to see if they offer this service), a private shuttle service, Maritime Bus or the Halifax Transit 320 Airport-Fall River Regional Express bus service.
-Learn more here.
+If you are arriving at the Halifax Stanfield International Airport, you can grab a taxi or limo, order an Uber or Lyft ride share, take an airport shuttle (check with your hotel to see if they offer this service), a private shuttle service, Maritime Bus or the Halifax Transit 320 Airport-Fall River Regional Express bus service.
+Accessible transportation options to/from the Halifax Stanfield International Airport are also available.

-If you plan to use Halifax Transit, be sure to download the HFXGO app to create an account and to purchase and load money for bus fares and passes.
-You can also pick up bus tickets at partner retailers or pay in correct change (no change can be issued on buses so be sure to have the correct change).
+If you plan to use Halifax Transit, be sure to download the HFXGO app to create an account and to purchase and load money for bus and ferry tickets and passes.
+You can also purchase bus tickets at partner retailers or pay with change (no change can be issued on buses so be sure to have the correct change).

 Tip: Always request a paper transfer slip when you board a bus or ferry if you are paying with change or a Halifax transit paper ticket.
 Paper transfers allow you to continue riding to your destination – even if it is a round trip – as long as you ride within 1.5 hours.
-If you purchased your ticket through the HFXGO app, your electronic transfer is good for 2.5 hours.
+Tickets via the HFXGO app have an e-transfer that is good for 2.5 hours.

 We highly recommend taking the Halifax Transit ferry on a return trip from the Halifax Waterfront terminal to the Alderney Landing terminal at least once during your Halifax visit.
 Be sure to visit downtown Dartmouth and the many eateries, shops, and a popular brewery and cidery all within a short walk of the ferry terminal!